Glenn Close: 1970s: Early work

 Close started her professional career on the stage in 1974 at age 27.
 In her senior year of college, she called her school's theater department to be nominated for a series of auditions through the University Resident Theatre Association and TCG.
 Eventually, she was given a callback and hired for one season to do three plays at the Helen Hayes Theatre, one of those plays being Love for Love directed by Hal Prince.
 She made her television debut in 1975 with a small role in the anthology series Great Performances.
+In 1975, Close also appeared as Cordelia in King Lear at the Milwaukee Repertory Theater.
 In 1976, she played Mary I in the short-lived Broadway musical Rex, with a score by Richard Rodgers and Sheldon Harnick.

 From September 1978 to April 1979, Glenn appeared on Broadway in The Crucifer of Blood playing the part of Irene St. Claire, with Paxton Whitehead and Dwight Schultz.
 In 1979, she filmed the television movies Orphan Train and Too Far to Go.
 The latter film included Blythe Danner and Michael Moriarty in the cast, and Close played Moriarty's lover.
 Her last major stage role before beginning her motion picture career was playing Chairy, the female lead in the Broadway musical Barnum, from April 1980 to March 1981.